leemunroe/htmlemail/README.md

 Option three, you can rely on your ESP (email service provider) to do the work for you.
 For example, you can set Mailchimp to automatically inline CSS for you before sending your campaign.

+### Working with Sass/SCSS

+If you purchased the pack with the original SCSS source files, you can make use of the special features [Sass](https://sass-lang.com/) has to offer.

+* Install Sass on your system `npm install -g sass` or `brew install sass/sass/sass`
+* In the `htmlemail` directory run the command `sass --watch scss/main.scss:main.css`

+This will watch the `scss` folder for changes and when you update a file will compile the SCSS to `main.css`.

+You can also use a [task runner](https://github.com/leemunroe/grunt-email-workflow) to help you automate the Sass compiling and inlining.

 ## Working with images in email

 These emails come packaged with retina ready image assets and some stock photography.